 Not much is known about Keos Leesa other than what has been shared by travelling zokex.
 According to the zokex, most dragons living on Keos Leesa are some form of sapient and have their own cultures and history.

-While many zokex leave the explored territories to live on Keos Leesa, it is very rare for other Sentient species to travel to Keos Leesa … and even rarer for them to return.
+While many zokex leave the explored territories to live on Keos Leesa, it is very rare for other Sentient races to travel to Keos Leesa … and even rarer for them to return.

 Victims of the Black Market

-Because of their draconic appearance and separation from other Sentient species, many zokex are victims of illegal black market traders.
+Because of their draconic appearance and separation from other Sentient races, many zokex are victims of illegal black market traders.

 Their horns are a popular item as they are believed to have life-preserving properties that will keep people young.
 Because of this, many zokex are kidnapped and mutilated, or just outright murdered, for their horns.